Share this Article

 Choosing a Level 1 PCI compliant payment processor might cut down on the work you must to do as a merchant to maintain compliance.
 However, you are still expected to follow a few steps yourself.

 - Annually fill out a self-assessment questionnaire (SAQ).
 This also reduces your PCI costs, since most merchant services providers charge a noncompliance fee if the SAQ is not completed.
-Most PDCflow clients qualify for the SAQ A, which generally takes about 10 minutes of your time to complete, so it is worth the effort.
+Most PDCflow clients qualify for the SAQ A, which generally takes about 10 minutes of your time to complete, when using FLOW – PDCflow’s secure payment delivery technology .

 - Complete an attestation of compliance.